misken/pymwts/doc/source/src_structure.rst

 https://docs.pytest.org/en/latest/goodpractices.html#choosing-a-test-layout-import-rules

 Put test scripts inside /tests folder.
-Name them to start with 'test_' so that they can be discovered by pytest if desired.
+Name them to start with "test_" so that they can be discovered by pytest if desired.

 To run a specific test, run from main source directory - in this case,